QuantEcon/lecture-python.myst/lectures/imp_sample.md

 ## Overview

-In this lecture {doc}`this lecture <likelihood_ratio_process>` we described a peculiar property of a likelihood ratio process, namely, that it's mean equals one for all $t \geq 0$ despite it's converging to zero almost surely.
+In  {doc}`this lecture <likelihood_ratio_process>` we described a peculiar property of a likelihood ratio process, namely, that it's mean equals one for all $t \geq 0$ despite it's converging to zero almost surely.

 While it is easy to verify that peculiar properly analytically (i.e., in population), it is challenging to use a computer simulation to verify it via an application of a law of large numbers that entails studying sample averages of repeated simulations.